-Expansionary policy is defined as an economic policy during which the government increases the money supply in the economy using budgetary tools like increase government spending, cutting the tax rate to increase disposable income primarily with the objective of tackling economic slowdowns and recession.
+Expansionary policy is defined as an economic policy during which the government increases the money supply in the economy using budgetary tools like increasing government spending and cutting the tax rate to increase disposable income primarily to tackle economic slowdowns and recession.

-Expansionary policy boosts the aggregate demand by infusing more money in the economy.
-Expansion of cash is done by the following methods:
+Expansionary policy boosts the aggregate demand by infusing more money into the economy.
+The following methods do expansion of cash:

-- Increasing Profit After Tax (PAT) of the companies by cutting the business taxes that will boost business investment.
+- Increasing the companies Profit After Tax (PATPATProfit After Tax is the revenue left after deducting the business expenses and tax liabilities.
+This profit is reflected in the Profit & Loss statement of the business.) of the companies by cutting the business taxes will boost business investment.

 Following are the examples of expansionary policy.

-So Mr. Adams prepared an expansionary policy in which, seeing the high budget surplus suggested tax cut and also suggested the federal government increase their expenditure in sectors that we increase demand in the market and also create employment opportunities.
+So Mr. Adams prepared an expansionary policy in which, seeing the high budget surplus, suggested tax cuts and suggested the federal government increase their expenditure in sectors that increase demand in the market and create employment opportunities.

 Expansionary policy tools as follows –

-- Reduction in Reserve Requirements – Central banks will reduce the amount that needs to be kept by commercial banks as a reserve, this will provide more liquidity to banks hence leads to an increase in the loanable fund.
+- Reduction in Reserve Requirements – Central banks will reduce the amount needed by commercial banks as a reserve.
+It will provide more liquidity to banks, leading to an increase in loanable funds.

-- Increase in Public Expenditure – The government comes up with various policies and relief packages for different sectors in order to boost the economy and attract more investment.
+- Increase in Public Expenditure – The government has various policies and relief packages for different sectors to boost the economy and attract more investment.

 - Tax Cuts – Government with an idea of creating demand by increasing the disposable income cut down the Individual taxes and Business taxes.